-Powell made his Super Rugby debut in April 2015 after Brumbies' first string scrum-half Nic White was injured, signing a temporary contract and coming off the bench in the 76th minute against the Melbourne Rebels.
+A livewire halfback, Joe Powell has shone in Super Rugby since breaking into the side in 2015 after the Brumbies' first string scrum-half Nic White was injured, signing a temporary contract and coming off the bench in the 76th minute against the Melbourne Rebels.

-He was a standout for the Vikings during the 2015 National Rugby Championships and was awarded the side's Best Back award.
+2015 proved to be a massive year for the young Canberra halfback as he shone in the National Rugby Championship and was awarded as the Canberra Vikings Best Back award.

-In March 2016, Powell signed a two-year Super Rugby contract with the Brumbies further cementing his place in the side, and has ascended to the match day 23 appearing on four occasions off the bench.
-Argentina scrum half Tomas Cubelli signed with the Brumbies as a replacement for White.
+He would become a permanent fixture at the Brumbies a year later as he signed a two-year contract with the Brumbies further cementing his place in the side, and has ascended to the match day 23 appearing on four occasions off the bench.

-In 2016 Powell has played 50 minutes of Super Rugby completing 43 passes, and continues to learn as much as possible from the starting scrum half and Internationally capped Cubelli.
+Tomas Cubelli joined the Brumbies to replace White after he left the Brumbies and once again Powell continued to build under the more experienced halfback.
+In 2016 Powell played 50 minutes of Super Rugby completing 43 passes, and continues to learn as much as possible from the starting scrum half and Internationally capped Cubelli.

-Wallabies coach Michael Cheika named Powell in his extended squad ahead of the England Test series in June, no doubt receiving inside knowledge from Brumbies coach and Wallabies assistant coach Stephen Larkham.
+In 2016, Wallabies coach Michael Cheika named Powell in his extended squad ahead of the England Test series in June, no doubt receiving inside knowledge from then Brumbies coach and Wallabies assistant coach Stephen Larkham.